MMuii/jsdesk/README.md

 Yeah, it's yet another JavaScript desktop.
 But with some cool features. 😎

+## Live demo

+Feel free to play with it here: https://mmuii.github.io/jsdesk/

 ## Why?

 I've made it simply for fun and for experimenting with some React mechanics.
 At the beggining I wanted to create only a terminal-like app, but then I thought it would be cool to be able to drag the terminal throughout the screen, and... it evolved to _yet another JavaScript desktop_ 🎉